westiepro/toplix-latest/COMPLETE_GUIDE.md

 ### Properties not showing on Vercel

 - Check `NEXT_PUBLIC_STRAPI_API_URL` in Vercel environment variables
-- Ensure Strapi Cloud CORS includes your Vercel URL
+- Ensure Strapi is running locally (or deployed to Railway/Render)
-- Check Strapi Cloud is running and accessible
+- Verify Property permissions are set to Public in Strapi admin
-- Verify Property permissions are set to Public
+- Check CORS settings if using deployed Strapi

 ### Images not loading

-- Check `next.config.ts` has Strapi Cloud image domains
+- Check `next.config.ts` has correct image domains
 - Verify image URLs in browser DevTools
 - Ensure images are uploaded and published in Strapi